What is NetJSON?

 }

-This example shows a small network of 3 nodes which are connected in full mesh.
+This example shows a small mesh network of 3 nodes which are connected in full mesh.

 When processed with one of the existing implementations (openwisp-network-topology), the previous NetworkGraph object results in the following image: